Probably not — you should not automatically trust AI with your secrets.

 - Will human reviewers or contractors access my chats?

-- What happens under legal process (subpoena / preservation orders)?
+- What happens under legal process (subpoenas)?

 FAQs (People Also Ask)